 While we were doing our best to avoid the powerful curling wave action, these helmeted warriors in their stubby mini banana kayaks were seeking it out!
 It looked like fun – but not in an open canoe.

-As if to be reminded of the power of the current here, we were given an unexpected 360º spin as we headed to the right of the waves you see in the pic above.
+After we pushed off from the put-in below the rapids, we headed to the right of the waves you see in the pic above.
+The power of the current was such that we were given an unexpected 360º spin around.
 Nothing like losing control of your boat thanks to the unseen currents at play.
 Yikes!